kaisubr/rotten-tomatoes-prediction/README.md

 # rotten-tomatoes-prediction
-Using gradient boosting regression to predict Rotten Tomatoes scores for movies of various genres.
+Used gradient boosting regression to predict Rotten Tomatoes scores for movies of various genres.
+Dataset retrieved from Kaggle, and categorical encoding was done on my own.